 Introduction

-This guide is for you, if you want to explore office options for your tiny house or explore a purpose-built, standalone office space for your backyard.
+Or explore a purpose-built, standalone office space for your backyard.

 In this in-depth guide, I will introduce you to: